Computing isogenies from modular equations in genus two: Summary of the algorithm

-\begin{proof} Mestre's algorithm returns curve equations~$\Crv,\Crv'$ defined over extensions of~$k$ of degree at most~$2$, and costs~$O(1)$ operations in~$k$ and~$O(1)$ square roots.
-Under our hypotheses, \cref{prop:tangent_siegel} applies and allows us to recover $\Sym^2(d\isog)$ using $O(\evcost(\ell))+O(1)$ operations in $k$.
-We recover~$d\isog$ up to sign using~$O(1)$ square roots and elementary operations; since~$\isog$ is defined over~$k$, extending the base field is not necessary.
-We choose the base point~$P$ on~$\Crv$ such that~$\isog_P$ is of generic type using \cref{prop:imagept}, perhaps taking another extension of degree~$2$.
-By \cref{prop:newton}, we can compute the local lifts~$\lift{\isog}_P$ and~$\lift{\isog}_{i(P)}$ up to precision $8\ell+7$ within~$\Otilde(\ell)$ field operations; this is where we use the hypothesis on~$\chr k$.
-Finally, we recover the rational representation at~$P$ using a further~$\Otilde(\ell)$ field operations by \cref{prop:reconstruction}.
-The result is defined over an extension of~$k$ of degree dividing~$8$. \end{proof}
+\begin{proof} Mestre's algorithm returns a curve equation~$F$ defined over~$k$, and costs~$O(1)$ operations in~$k$ and~$O(1)$ square roots.
+Under our hypotheses, $\isog$ is generic by \cref{prop:moduli-generic}, so \cref{prop:norm-matrix} allows us to recover $\Sym^2(d\isog)$ using $O(1)$ operations in $k$, so we recover~$d\isog$ up to sign using~$O(1)$ square roots and elementary operations.
+We can twist~$F$ in a unique way so that~$d\isog$ is defined over~$k$.
+Then we must have~$A = \Jac(\Crv_F)$ over~$k$.
+Given our hypothesis on~$\chr k$, we can compute the local lifts and perform the rational reconstruction in~$\Otilde(\ell)$ operations in~$k'$. \end{proof}

-We conclude with the analogue of \cref{thm:main_proved} in the Hilbert case.
+In the Hilbert case, \cref{thm:main_proved} has the following analogue.